rizki96/workflow_cmd/docs/manuals/introduction.md

 The script is following Google Cloud Workflow format.
 Currently only JSON format is supported.

 You can use many utilities in workflow_cmd scripts to create a working tools for your daily operations.
-Such as send bulk emails from you list of contacts, send bulk Whatsapp messages to your contacts or non-contacts, and many more to come.
+Such as send bulk emails from your list of contacts, send bulk Whatsapp messages to your contacts or non-contacts, and many more to come.

 [Getting Started](https://github.com/rizki96/workflow_cmd/blob/master/docs/manuals/getting_started.md)